 Types of Data Backups

-There are several types of data backups that businesses can implement based on their specific needs:
+Businesses can implement several types of data backups based on their specific needs:

-3. Differential Backups: Differential backups only capture changes made since the last full backup.
+- Differential Backups: Differential backups capture changes made since the last full backup.
 They are faster to create than incremental backups and require fewer backup sets for data restoration.

 Backup Methods and Tools